How to become a member of the IPCSA Family

 IPCSA and its members:

-- Reinforce the central role of Community Systems in facilitating trade and applying new regulations at entry points and border crossings.
+- Reinforce the central role of Community Systems and Single Windows in facilitating trade and applying new regulations at entry points and border crossings.

 - Ensure that new technology can be accessed by all of the community, from SMEs to large conglomerates or public authorities.